sandsebi/covid-sequence-analysis-workflow/Readme.md

 1. Have access to a Google Cloud account
 2. Have a Nextflow tower account
-3. Have a list of samples in a .tsv file
+3. Have a list of samples in a .tsv file (Examples of Nanopore and Illumina TSV files can be found in the TSVs folder of the repository)

 ### Preparation